 - Help create a Peer Tutor program for entry level STEM courses (details to be explained later).
-Note: Biology 211 Peer Tutoring started Fall 2016.
-Biology 211 and Biology 212 will be offered in the Spring 2017.
+Note: Additional Peer tutoring classes are added as this program grows.
+Example, Fall 2017 has Biology 211, 212; Chem 177 and Chem 331.

 - Strongly encouraged, but not required: Spend at least 1 summer/semester doing paid research, an internship, or other related professional activity aligned with your major.

 - Be supportive and a contributing member to the STEM Scholar community.

 - Respond to emails and surveys from STEM Scholars Staff during their undergraduate years and after graduation from ISU.